 - Local – coconut oil, castor oil, distilled water, chamomile flowers, honey

 To Make the Chamomile Tea

 Boil 10 oz (283 g) of distilled water and pour over 1 cup fresh chamomile flowers.
 If you don’t have fresh chamomile flowers, you can use 1/2 cup dried flowers instead.

-You could also probably use chamomile tea bags from the grocery store.
+You could also use chamomile tea bags from the grocery store.

-Allow the flowers to steep for 30 minutes to a few hours before straining.
+Allow the flowers to steep for 30 minutes to an hour before straining.
 Herbal tea should be room temperature or colder before using in a soap recipe.
 Never use warm or hot tea, or your lye may overheat.